Hunger hormones and appetite

 If you want to keep fit, the most important thing is to maintain an energy balance, consuming as many calories as you burn.

-If you want to lose those extra pounds, adhering to strict diets may be difficult and may lead to eating disorders.
+If you want to deal with increased appetite, adhering to strict diets may be difficult and may lead to eating disorders.
 Extreme weight loss measures are dangerous.

 Follow these recommendations to lose extra pounds: